-What do I need to change to achieve
+What do I need to change to achieve this?

-4 Using IRIS Connect
+4. Using IRIS Connect

-Access to IRIS Connect is offered to you and your ECT during the first year of the programme (provision for the second year currently being reviewed).
+Access to IRIS Connect is offered to both you and your ECT during the duration of the programme.
 It's a secure video-enabled professional learning platform where the ECT can record their practice for private review at a time that suits.
 They'll see their teaching from a new perspective, consider learner behaviours and be able to focus on the areas that matter most.